Why Trust OMD?

 Tulane University

-Tulane University, a private research university in New Orleans, brings its academic excellence online through several graduate programs.
-Tulane’s professional schools, including the School of Public Health, the School of Social Work, and the School of Professional Advancement, offer online master’s degrees that mirror their on-campus rigor.
-Through these programs, students can pursue fields like public health, cybersecurity, liberal arts, and education in a flexible online format.
+Tulane University, a private research institution based in New Orleans, brings its academic rigor to online graduate education through several professional schools.
+Programs are offered through the School of Public Health, School of Social Work, and School of Professional Advancement, among others.

-Tulane’s online programs emphasize real-world impact: the online Master of Public Health (MPH) focuses on community health innovation, and the online Master of Social Work (MSW) prepares graduates for clinical leadership.
-With prestigious faculty and strong career outcomes, Tulane’s online master’s offerings can provide you with a top-tier education accessible anywhere.
+Tulane’s online master’s programs emphasize real-world application and leadership development.
+For example, the online Master of Public Health (MPH) focuses on community health innovation, while the online Master of Social Work (MSW) prepares graduates for advanced clinical and leadership roles.
+Students complete coursework online while learning from the same faculty who teach on campus.

 Featured Program: Master of Public Health in Community Health Sciences